 We’ve all seen the trope in movies on TV where an angry wife throws her husband’s things out the bedroom window onto the front lawn.
 Some movies take it even further and a spouse will burn the other spouse’s things in an effort to “get her groove back.”
 In real life, however, this doesn’t happen very often.

 Things go missing over the course of a divorce or separation.
-Usually the other spouse explains with a shrug and an “I don’t know.”
+Usually, the other spouse explains missing items with a shrug and an “I don’t know.”

 A divorcing couple will have access to each other’s household items and those items get thrown out or disappear over the course of time.
 What duty does each spouse have towards the other spouse’s things?
 Can a spouse throw out the belongings of their spouse?
 What happens if items are thrown out or go missing during a divorce?

 Is There A Rule Against Throwing Away Things During An Illinois Divorce?

 There is definitely NOT a rule in Illinois about throwing away things during an Illinois divorce.
 In fact, a spouse can do whatever they want with whatever property is in their possession or control EVEN if it destroys the interest their spouse has in that property.

 “In Illinois…the owner of property has an absolute right to dispose of his property during his lifetime in any manner he sees fit, and he may do so even though the transfer is for the precise purpose of minimizing or defeating the statutory marital interests of the spouse in the property conveyed.”
 Johnson v.
 La Grange State Bank, 383 NE 2d 185 – Ill: Supreme Court 1978

 The allowance of disposal of personal property during a divorce applies to both property that is presumed to be marital and non-marital.
 No spouse has automatic exclusive rights to anything either spouse owns.
 Therefore, in Illinois, either spouse can throw out anything either spouse owns.